Q: What is the Health Insurance Marketplace?

 A: In most cases, the health insurance sold by the Marketplace has copays and deductibles requiring you to pay for a part of the cost of health care when you receive it.
 You can choose from plans with different copays and deductibles to meet your needs.

 Q: How much do Marketplace health insurance premiums cost?

 A: Cost varies.
 Visit the Marketplace to learn what plans are available to you and how much each plan’s premium rate will be.
 The rate you will have to pay for insurance depends on your age, where you live, your income level and whether you use tobacco.
 These premium rates are designed to be affordable, so if your income is low, your premiums will also be low, and if you are eligible for Medicaid, you will pay no premiums.
 For most people, however, health insurance purchased through the Marketplace likely will cost several hundred dollars per person per month.

 Q: Can I buy health insurance coverage anytime I want?

-After February 15, 2015, you may enroll in coverage only under special circumstances, such as when you lose employer coverage.
+After January 31, 2016, you may enroll in coverage only under special circumstances, such as when you lose employer coverage.
 Check with the Marketplace, a health insurance company or an insurance agent to see if you qualify for a special enrollment opportunity.
-The next open enrollment period for individual market coverage begins on November 1, 2015 and ends on January 31, 2015 for coverage effective in 2016.
+The next open enrollment period for individual market coverage begins on November 1, 2016 and ends on January 31, 2017 for coverage in the 2017 calendar year.

 It is important to understand that employers also have open enrollment periods for workers to enroll in an employer plan, but the open enrollment periods for employer plans may differ from the open enrollment periods for coverage you buy directly from an insurer.
 If your employer offers coverage, check with your employer as to whether you are eligible and when you can enroll.